 It is the policy of the Board to provide for the prompt and equitable resolution of complaints alleging Protected Class discrimination or harassment.
-The District will investigate both formal and informal complaints of discrimination, harassment, or retaliation.

-Any student, staff member and/or parent/guardian who believes a student has experienced Protected Class discrimination or harassment or an act of retaliation or reprisal in violation of Board policy should report such concern in writing to in accordance with the Board's complaint procedures included in these Administrative Regulations Regarding Non-Discrimination/Students.
+Employees are encouraged to report incidents of alleged Protected Class discrimination, harassment, or retaliation immediately.

-Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Telephone: 203-426-7628
+Any employee who believes they or another employee has experienced Protected Class discrimination or harassment or an act of retaliation or reprisal in violation of Board policy should report such concern in writing to the Director of Pupil Services in accordance with the Board's complaint procedures included in these Administrative Regulations Regarding Non-Discrimination/Personnel.

-If a complaint involves allegations of discrimination or harassment of a student based on sex, sexual orientation, pregnancy, or gender identity or expression, such complaints will be handled in accordance with the procedures set forth in Board Policy 5141.5, Policy Regarding Title IX of the Educational Amendments of 1972 - Prohibition of Sex Discrimination and Sexual, Including Sex-Based Harassment (Students).
-Complaints involving allegations of discrimination or harassment of students based on disability will be addressed in accordance with the procedures set forth in Board Policy 5145.4, Section 504/ADA (Students).
-In the event reported conducted allegedly violates more than one policy, the Board will coordinate any investigation in compliance with the applicable policies.
+If a complaint involves allegations of discrimination or harassment based on sex, sexual orientation, pregnancy, or gender identity or expression, such complaints will be handled in accordance with the procedures set forth in Board Policy

-Students are encouraged to immediately report any concerns about Protected Class discrimination, harassment, or retaliation.
+4118.112/4218.112, Prohibition of Sex Discrimination, Including Sex-Based Harassment (Personnel).

-Students may make verbal or written reports about Protected Class discrimination, harassment, or retaliation to any school employee.
+If a complaint involves allegations of discrimination or harassment based on disability, such complaints will be addressed in accordance with the procedures set forth in Board Policy 4118.14/4218.14, Policy Regarding Employees and Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 (Personnel).

-Preferably, complaints should be filed within thirty (30) days of the alleged occurrence.
-Timely reporting of complaints facilitates the investigation and resolution of such complaints.
-The District will investigate such complaints promptly and equitably, and will take corrective action when allegations are verified.
+In the event conduct reported as Protected Class discrimination and/or harassment allegedly violates more than one policy, the Board will coordinate any investigation in compliance with the applicable policies.